JustinDPerkins/Aspera-TM/content/15_Aspera_Setup/create-s3-node.md

 {{% notice warning %}}
 <p style='text-align: left;'>
 If the connection fails, refresh the webpage.
-Repeat the steps above and updating the IAM trust policy in AWS created before with the latest provided.
+Repeat the steps above and update the IAM trust policy in AWS created before with the latest provided.
 </p>
 {{% /notice %}}